 For the Compound Butter

 - Combine all ingredients in small bowl with a fork.
 Use 1 heaping teaspoon of compound butter per oyster.
-Reserve some to add a more after they come off the grill.
+Reserve some to add more after they come off the grill.

 More Seafood Recipes